ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/redis/redis.md

 ```

 ### Disable Snapshotting
-Unless you need to preverse session/cache information we recoomend you disable Snapshotting to reduce I/O. Comment out everything under SNAPSHOTTING in redis.conf.
+Unless you need to perverse session/cache information we recommend you disable Snapshotting to reduce I/O. Comment out everything under SNAPSHOTTING in redis.conf.
 Typically the following:
 ```bash
 #save 900 1
 #save 300 10